Britain's Prince Harry and Meghan Markle to marry on May 19

 “His Royal Highness Prince Henry of Wales and Ms. Meghan Markle will marry on 19th May 2018,” Kensington Palace said in a statement.

-The couple have chosen to marry in Windsor, west of London, because it is “a special place for them”.
+The couple said they had chosen to marry in Windsor, west of London, because it was “a special place for them”, having spent time there regularly since they met in July 2016 after being introduced through a mutual friend.

 Harry’s 91-year-old grandmother, Elizabeth, will attend the ceremony.
+However, the date they have chosen clashes with English soccer’s FA Cup Final which is usually attended by Harry’s elder brother Prince William who, as President of the Football Association, awards the trophy to the winners.

+“The couple of course want the day to be a special, celebratory moment for their friends and family,” Harry’s Communications Secretary Jason Knauf said last month.

 Markle, 36, who attended a Catholic school as a child but identifies as a Protestant, will be baptized and confirmed into the Church of England before the wedding.